rpetrich/babel-plugin-transform-async-to-promises/README.md

 - Proper member dereference order of operations

 ### Partial Support
-- Standards-compliant event loop ordering
- - Compliant with respect to initial calls, conditionally called `await` expressions, and loops
- - Rethrown errors from inside `catch`/`finally` clauses are dispatched asynchronously
+- Standards-compliant event loop ordering: error path inside `catch`/`finally` clauses are always dispatched asynchronously
- - `Promise` values in predicates will be awaited instead of merely checked for truthiness
-- `Function.length`
- - `async` functions will often return a length of 0 (when the `_async` wrapper is used)
+- `Function.length`: `async` functions will often return a length of 0 (when the `_async` wrapper is used)

 ### No support
-- `eval`
- - Impossible to support without deep hooks into the runtime
+- `eval`: impossible to support without deep hooks into the runtime
-- Async generator functions
- - Not implemented or planned
+- Async generator functions: not implemented or planned
-- `Function.name`
- - Rewrite pass removes function name instrumentation
+- `Function.name`: rewrite pass removes function name instrumentation
-- `new AsyncFunction(...)`
- - Impossible to support without shipping babel and the plugin in the output
+- `new AsyncFunction(...)`: impossible to support without shipping babel and the plugin in the output